InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Additional Details of Experimental Setup

+\textbf{Datasets.} We include a screenshot of our annotation platform in Figure~\ref{fig:annot}.
+Our annotations are further diversified by GPT-4~\cite{chatgpt}.
+The prompt used for this purpose is: \texttt{I'm going to give you a description, and I would like to have three rewritten sentences with varying degrees of complexity, following the example: ``...''
+The input text is ``...''
+Please give me three texts that vary in complexity but keep the meaning of the sentence the same.} This results in \textbf{(i)} \textit{less complexity}: someone holds a backpack and steps left; \textbf{(ii)} \textit{middle complexity}: a person holds a backpack in front of them with both hands and takes a step to the left; \textbf{(iii)} \textit{more complexity}: with both hands, a person clutches a heavy backpack firmly and brings it close to their body, then steps to the left with their left leg.

 \textbf{Metrics.} In Sec.~\ref{sec:exp_set}, we introduce the metrics employed in this paper.
-This section details the formula for the metric \textbf{CMD} proposed.
+This section details the formula for the proposed metric CMD.
 The formulations for other metrics are available in the existing literature~\cite{xu2023interdiff, guo2022generating}.
 CMD quantifies the discrepancy between the contact maps of ground truth interactions and those synthesized one.
-In this context, a contact map is characterized by the proportion of time each body part \(\{\boldsymbol{p}_{i}\}_{i=1}^P\) maintains active contact.
+In this context, a contact map is characterized by the proportion of time \(\{\boldsymbol{p}_{i}\}_{i=1}^P\) each body part maintains active contact.
 Here, \(\boldsymbol{p}_{i}\) denotes the percentage of time during which the body part \(i\) is less than a threshold distance from the object.
 And the metric is defined as,

-where $\boldsymbol{p}_{i}^{\mathrm{GT}}$ is from the ground truth contact map, $P$ is the number of the body parts defined in the SMPL~\cite{loper2015smpl}, and we define the distance threshold as $0.03$ m.
+where $\boldsymbol{p}_{i}^{\mathrm{GT}}$ is from the ground truth contact map, $P$ is the number of body parts defined in SMPL~\cite{loper2015smpl}, and we set the distance threshold as $0.03$ m.

 \textbf{Implementation Details.} The segment in the MDP contains \(m=4\) frames.
 The dynamics model, which includes 2 dynamics blocks as described in the main paper, is trained on the BEHAVE training set~\cite{bhatnagar22behave}, with a batch size of 32, a latent dimension of 64, and for 500 epochs.
 For rollout after the initial step $t > 1$, our dynamics model is trained to predict over a longer timeframe (\( F = 3 \times m = 12 \)), exceeding the past motion duration (\( H = m = 4 \)).
 For the initial step $t = 1$, we train a separate dynamics model to forecast a duration of \( F = 15 \) given the past motion over \( H = 1 \) frame, consistent with Sec.~\ref{sec:world_supp}.
 The optimization process is conducted over $300$ epochs, utilizing a learning rate of $0.01$.
+The dynamic model is trained on an NVIDIA A40 GPU for a day.
+Our full log for high-level planning is presented in Figure~\ref{fig:protocol}.